Alicia Keys

 Keys guest appeared on Jay-Z's 2009 single "Empire State of Mind", which became her fourth number-one hit in the US.
 Her fifth album, Girl on Fire (2012), was her fourth non-consecutive album to peak the Billboard 200, and was supported by its lead single of the same name; her sixth album, Here (2016), peaked at number two on the chart.
 Her seventh and eighth studio albums, Alicia (2020) and Keys (2021), spawned the singles "Show Me Love" (featuring Miguel), "Underdog", "Lala" and "Best of Me".
 Her ninth, Santa Baby (2022), was a Christmas album and her first independent release.
 In 2023, she wrote, composed and co-produced her first Broadway musical, Hell's Kitchen, which won two Tony Awards.

 Keys has sold over 90 million records worldwide, making her one of the world's best-selling music artists.
 She was named by Billboard as the Top Artist of the 2000s in the R&B/Hip-Hop category, and placed tenth on their list of Top 50 R&B/Hip-Hop Artists of the Past 25 Years.
 She has received numerous accolades in her career, including 17 Grammy Awards, 17 NAACP Image Awards, 12 ASCAP Awards, and an award from the Songwriters Hall of Fame and National Music Publishers Association.
 Keys was also honored with the Producers & Engineers Wing Award and the Global Impact Award by the Recording Industry Association of America.
 VH1 included her on their 100 Greatest Artists of All Time and 100 Greatest Women in Music lists, while Time has named her in their 100 list of most influential people in 2005 and 2017.
 Keys is also acclaimed for her humanitarian work, philanthropy, and activism.
-She co-founded the nonprofit HIV/AIDS-fighting organization Keep a Child Alive in 2003, for which she serves as Global Ambassador.
+She co-founded the nonprofit HIV and AIDS-fighting organization Keep a Child Alive in 2003, for which she serves as Global Ambassador.